hiiamboris/red-wiki/Combining-Red-and-Julia.md

 > The above gist includes a path to Julia that you'll need to change.

+You may need to copy the binary to the same path as the bin folder in julia

 Unfortunately, Red is currently 32-bit only, so you can't use it with 64-bit Julia.
 It is possible to use 32-bit Julia now, or to wait till Red is 64-bit as well.

 ## References